-Minor: Students are required to have a minor consisting of a minimum of ★12 to a maximum of ★42 at the senior level in an approved subject outside the major.
-At least ★6 must be at the 300- or 400-level as specified by the department; some departments require 400-level courses.
+A minor must include a minimum of \bigstar 12 to a maximum of \bigstar 42 at the senior level in an approved subject outside the single major.
+At least \bigstar 6 must be at the 300- or 400-level as specified by the department; some departments require specific courses and/or more than the specified Faculty minimums.
+See §43 for specific requirements by subject.
 The maximum units of course weight may not be exceeded (i.e., additional courses in the minor may not be taken as options).
 Senior-level courses in the minor, taken as part of the core program requirements or to satisfy the Canadian Content requirement, must also be counted toward the minor.